-Introduce new compound words (in extra word list).
-Add two words together, for example: 'sea-plane', seaplane.
+Introduce new compound words: Adding two words together to make a new word for example: 'cup-board', cupboard.

-Introduce new double syllable words - 'cam-el', 'ken-nel', 'par-rot', 'bon-net'.
+Introduce new double syllable word - 'in-stead', 'a-gain', 'for-get', 'cup-board'.

-- Teacher leads student in oral practice with this new double syllable word pattern, by covering the last part of the word for example the 'el'. - Teacher then, leads student in oral practice decoding word into the onset phonic component 'cam' followed by the rime 'el'.
-For example: cam-el. - Teacher leads student in oral practice by revealing the last syllable, to combine the first and last syllable for example: 'cam-el', 'camel'.
+- Teacher leads student in oral practice with this new double syllable word pattern, by covering the last part of the word (again) for example the '-gain'. - Teacher then, leads student in oral practice decoding word into the onset phonic component 'a' followed by the second syllable 'gain'.
+For example: a-gain. - Teacher leads student in oral practice by revealing the last syllable, to combine the first and last syllable for example: 'a-gain', 'again'.

 Optional Exercise: Repeat this exercise and include one clap with each syllable as the word is repeated.
-For example: 'cam'-(one clap) -'el' (one clap).
+For example: 'a'-(one clap) -'gain' (one clap).
 Then together.
-This exercise emphasizes the sounds in multi-syllable words.
+This exercise emphasizes the sound components of a multi-syllable word.

-Sight Words: the, a, was, 'were', 'where', walked.
+Sight Words: the, a, some, where.